 Suing the State: The legal proceedings

-After this humiliating experience, Mr Attalla came to us at Paramount Compensation Lawyers, and we ran the case for him, suing the State of New South Wales for wrongful arrest, and assault and battery by the police officers.
+After this humiliating experience, Mr Attalla came to us at Paramount Law, and we ran the case for him, suing the State of New South Wales for wrongful arrest, and assault and battery by the police officers.

 Shortly prior to the trial, the State conceded that the strip search was unlawful, and the most serious of the conduct about which Mr Attalla complained.
 After all evidence was presented during the trial, the State also conceded that the continued detention of Mr Attalla, after he was subjected to a search by Officer Price, was unlawful.
 Thus, the State conceded that it was not entitled to continue the arrest of Mr Attalla after the initial search, and to take him back to the police station.